BongoByTheWay

-Uforo Imeh Ebong (born 1989), known professionally as Bongo ByTheWay (formerly Bongo the Drum Gahd) is a Nigerian record producer, best known for producing songs for Kanye West, The Game, Lecrae, and Teyana Taylor, among others.
+Uforo Imeh Ebong (born 1989), known professionally as Bongo ByTheWay and Bongo on the Beat (formerly Bongo the Drum Gahd) is a Nigerian record producer, best known for producing songs for Kanye West, The Game, Lecrae, and Teyana Taylor, among others.
 Originally working alongside his cousin Christopher "C4" Umana in production outfit L&F (short for "Lost and Found"), Ebong moved to Los Angeles, California for wider music opportunities.
 L&F parted ways amicably in 2015 to pursue individual songwriting and production careers.

 Discography

 Credits are courtesy of Discogs, Tidal, Apple Music, Genius, and AllMusic.